Hi Susan. I enjoyed browsing through your site. You have a lot of good information.

 My parents will be with us and they are in their 70s so they won't want to do too much.
 However, there will be kids as well (youngest is 8) so we can't expect them to just sit in a lobby all morning somewhere either.

-Here's an idea that covers transportion from Logan Airport to Black Falcon, luggage, and even some Boston sightseeing, all rolled into one suggestion:
+Here's an idea that covers transportation from Logan Airport to CruisePort, luggage, and even some Boston sightseeing, all rolled into one suggestion:

-Given that your flight gets into Logan well ahead of the earliest check-in time (typically 10:30am) at Black Falcon, take a Rowes Wharf water taxi from Logan to Rowes Wharf, located next to the Boston Harbor Hotel downtown.
+Given that your flight gets into Logan well ahead of the earliest check-in time (typically 10:30am) at CruisePort, take a Rowes Wharf water taxi from Logan to Rowes Wharf, located next to the Boston Harbor Hotel downtown.

 Water taxis are the fastest way to get from Logan Airport to downtown (typically about 8 minutes), but for you and your group, there's another bonus.